Why Sleeping While Sick Is So Important

 Why You Need More Sleep When You’re Sick

-When we sleep, our bodies work hard to recover and repair themselves.
-That’s exactly what we need when we’re sick.
-The body uses a lot of energy to fight off infection — when we sleep while we’re sick, it can focus more energy on getting better instead of diverting resources to move your body and get you through your typical daily tasks.
+When we sleep, our bodies work hard to recover and repair themselves, which is exactly what we need when we’re sick.
+As Dasgupta says, the body uses a lot of energy to fight off infection — when we sleep while we’re sick, it can focus more energy on getting better instead of diverting resources to move your body and get you through your typical daily tasks.

 A lack of sleep has been shown to decrease immunity and make you more susceptible to additional illnesses, so the body’s need for more sleep when we’re sick is important for a robust immune system.